vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 - vSphere Virtual Distributed Switch (VDS) Networking with NSX Advanced Load Balancer.

-**Note:** The scope of this document is limited to vSphere Networking (VDS) with NSX Advanced Load Balancer.
+**Note:** The scope of this discussion is limited to vSphere Networking (VDS) with NSX Advanced Load Balancer.

 ### vSphere with Tanzu on vSphere Networking with NSX Advanced Load Balancer